fr33n0w/rBrowser/README.md

 - ✅ **Error Handling**: Robust error handling for network issues and timeouts
 - ✅ **Complete Local Usage**: incorporated scripts, css and js without external call to any CDN's
 - ✅ **Bookmark System**: Save frequently visited nodes and pages (Favorites Nodes Bar)
+- ✅ **MultiTab Navigation**: Open multiple links in new browser tabs
+- ✅ **Navigation Shortcuts**: Keyboards shortcuts for tab navigation / new / close / reload page

 ## Next Implementations:
 ### The following features are planned for the next version: